-Also referred to as oil and gas, the petrochemical refinery industry is an integral part of maintaining a competitive U.S. economy.
+Also referred to as oil and gas, the petrochemical refinery industry is integral to maintaining a competitive U.S. economy.
 As the demand for petrochemical products only continues to rise, the demand further stimulates job creation, industry expansion, and the flourishing of a multitude of other connected industries.
 For example, the energy industry is sustained by approximately 76,000 thousand miles of crude oil pipelines, one-third of which were installed before 1960.

-Petrochemical refinery industry trades do come with health and environmental risk.
+Petrochemical refinery industry trades do come with health and environmental risks.
 The operations at refineries and processing plants can release hazardous chemicals and air pollutants like smog and asbestos into the air and environment, potentially having a detrimental effect on the air and water quality and the health of those working or living around these toxic air pollutants.

 Sites that could be affected by contamination include: